preciofishbone/OmniaDocsG2/setup/setup-omnia-teams/index.rst

 .. image:: add-pinned-apps-example.jpg

-It may take some time before it' available for users.
+It may take some time before it's available for users.
 If it doesn't work, check that users are members of the right Permission policy in Teams admin.